Heritage-class cutter: History

-On 28 September 2018, the USCG exercised the contract option to begin construction of the lead Offshore Patrol Cutter, along with long-lead materials for OPC #2.
+In September 2018, the USCG exercised the contract option to begin construction of the lead Offshore Patrol Cutter, along with long-lead materials for OPC #2.
 The total value of the options exercised is $317.5 million.
-Delayed by the impact of Hurricane Michael in October 2018, steel cutting for USCGC Argus began on 7 January 2019.
+Delayed by the impact of Hurricane Michael in October 2018, steel cutting for USCGC Argus began in January 2019.

-On 11 October 2019, the Department of Homeland Security approved a limited extraordinary relief for the offshore patrol cutter contract as a result of damage to Eastern Shipbuilding facilities caused by Hurricane Michael, and adjusted the offshore patrol cutter detail design and construction contract with Eastern Shipbuilding group for up to the first four hulls.
+In October 2019, the Department of Homeland Security approved a limited extraordinary relief for the offshore patrol cutter contract, as a result of damage to Eastern Shipbuilding facilities caused by Hurricane Michael and adjusted the offshore patrol cutter detail design and construction contract with Eastern Shipbuilding group for up to the first four hulls, providing $659M in additional funding.
 The Coast Guard will release a Request for Information to see industry interest in re-competing the remainder of the offshore patrol cutter Program of Record.

-On 2 July 2022, Austal USA was awarded the contract for detail design and material acquisition for the fifth hull in the class, with an option for up to 11 hulls in total (hulls 5-15).
+In July 2022, Austal USA was awarded the contract for detail design and material acquisition for the fifth hull in the class, with an option for up to 11 hulls in total (hulls 5-15).

+In June 2023, the GAO raised their total lifecycle cost estimate for the acquisition of all 25 ships from $12.5B in 2012 ($10.5B program costs, $2.0B non-program costs) to $17.6B in 2022 ($12.5B program costs, $5.2B non-program costs).
+Major portions of the cost increases included hurricane relief for ESG ($659M), the design work and upfront costs of switching production to Austal ($1.7B), acquisiton of new homeport facilities ($969M), government furnished equipment ($900M), and the Sensitive Compartmented Information Facility added during outfitting and post-delivery (almost $1B).
+(Dollar values are the cost increases from 2012.)